ywcheong/leetcode-idea/_TEMPLATE.md

 # %%TITLE HERE
 This is the step-by-step solution to solve the following problem on Leetcode.

-* %%NAME HERE - *%%CHAPTER HERE*
+* %%NAME HERE - *Top Interview 150*
   * %%URL HERE

 To solve the problem, we need a %%METHOD HERE

 %%DESCRIPTION HERE